Paleo vs. Keto: A Simple Guide - Which is Right For You?

 Both these eating styles encourage eliminating the intake of added sugars, which also falls under avoiding processed foods.
-Paleo, however, is more flexible as unrefined sugar, such as maple syrup and honey are still permitted.
+Paleo, however, is more flexible as unrefined sugar, such as maple syrup and honey, is still permitted.
 To stay in a state of Ketosis while following a keto diet, though, these have to be avoided as well.

 Have you heard of the Sapien diet?
 Their framework helps tremendously to show a nutritional comparison.

 A study that followed postmenopausal obese women that followed the paleo diet showed a 9% weight loss for six months and a 10.6% weight loss after 12 months.
-Some say this short-term weight loss is because the low-carb, high-fat intake may be due to a decrease in appetite and, therefore, fewer calories consumed.
+Some say this short-term weight loss is because the low-carb, high-fat intake may be due to decreased appetite and, therefore, fewer calories consumed.

-Both the keto and paleo “diets” or way-of-eating styles can be healthy to follow but depend on how they are used and proper implementation.
-They are advanced level eating styles and, if followed incorrectly, can have some serious side effects.
+Both the keto and paleo "diets" or way-of-eating styles can be healthy to follow, but it depends on how they are used and properly implemented.
+They are advanced-level eating styles and, if followed incorrectly, can have some serious side effects.

 The Paleo diet has more flexibility when it comes to food options, which can mean it is easier to follow as a long-term lifestyle.
 However, with the keto diet, you still get the many benefits of Ketosis without completely limiting non-keto-friendly foods, so long as you are implementing intermittent fasting.

-I follow a keto diet with intermittent fasting.
-This means that my diet consists of low carb and low sugar.
+I personally lean more toward the keto diet with intermittent fasting.
+This means that my diet consists of low-carb and low-sugar.
 However, when I do eat, I eat high protein to compensate for the amount of training I do.

 Although this temporarily kicks me out of Ketosis, it does work for me.
-The attractive thing about the state of Ketosis is the high-performance energy state it puts you in, which means during the day when you are most active is when you want to be in Ketosis and when you are home and relaxing is when you should be repairing.
+The attractive thing about the state of Ketosis is the high-performance energy state it puts you in, which means during the day, when you are most active when you want to be in Ketosis, and when you are home and relaxing when you should be repairing.

-I have to add that changing my way of eating to this framework has exponentially increased my overall well-being when it comes to mood, sleep, and much more.
-As I lean into these eating styles, I find myself crossing more into a carnivore diet (more on that in another article).
+I have to add that changing my way of eating to this framework has exponentially increased my overall well-being regarding mood, sleep, and much more.
+As I lean into these eating styles, I find myself crossing into a carnivore diet (more on that in another article).

-A healthy lifestyle is all about balance, and these diets should not be all-consuming.
-However, they are both great diets, and the underlying principles and theories of both can be taken on board to tailor an effective diet.
+A healthy lifestyle is about balance, and these diets should not be all-consuming.
+However, they are both great diets, and the underlying principles and theories of both can be taken on board to tailor an adequate diet.